Thursday, March 31, 2022

 Why not add a couple of visual effects to your drawings?

-I thought this was a powerful feature to have before loading another program or ST desktop.
+I thought this was a powerful feature to have before loading another program.

 I personally think this is a great piece of software.
 Try it!!